 Read more: Cash Drag in Peer to Peer Lending

-Lending Club helpfully offers their lenders the ability to open a self-directed IRA (regular or Roth) or roll over a 401k, and the benefits of a peer to peer IRA are stunning.
-Say you are 35 years old and open a Lending Club IRA with $5,000, adding just $500 per month that grows at 10% and closing it when you retire at age 65.
+Lending Club helpfully offers their lenders the ability to open a self-directed IRA (regular or Roth) or roll over a 401k, and the benefits of a self-directed IRA are stunning.
+Say you are 35 years old and open a Lending Club IRA with $5,000, adding $5,000 per year that grows at 8% and closing it when you retire at age 65.
 With the IRA you would end with an account worth $662,000.
-If you used a taxable account all those years and were in a 25% tax bracket, you would have just $414,000.
+If you used a taxable account all those years and were in a 30% tax bracket, you would have just $414,000.
 That is a tremendous difference of $250,000.

 Read more: Retire Well with a Lending Club IRA.

 For those who are interested in spending a bit more time on this investment, there are a few extra things that you can do to potentially bump up your returns.
 Keep in mind that both of these mean a more active investment.
 I personally avoid them because I prefer my investments to be as passive as possible.